consuldemocracy/consuldemocracy/docs/en/features/oauth.md

 # Authentication with external services (OAuth)

 You can configure authentication services with external OAuth providers.
-Right now, Twitter, Facebook, Google, Wordpress and SAML are supported.
+Right now, Twitter, Facebook, Google, Wordpress, SAML and OpenID Connect (OIDC) are supported.

 ## 1. Create an App on the platform

 For Twitter, Facebook, Google and Wordpress, go to their developers section and follow their guides to create an app.
 For SAML, you'll have to configure an Identity Provider (IdP).
+For OIDC, you'll need to register your application with an OpenID Connect provider.

 ## 2. Set the authentication URL of your Consul Democracy installation